-Bergen Community College recognizes sex discrimination in all its forms as important issues, there-fore, the College offers annual educational programming to a variety of groups such as: staff, security, faculty, incoming students, continuing students, student-athletes, and, members of student organizations.
-Visit www.Notalone.gov for more information and resources on avoiding and pre-venting sexual assault.
+Bergen Community College recognizes sex discrimination in all its forms as important issues, therefore, the College offers annual educational programming to a variety of groups such as: staff, security, faculty, incoming students, continuing students, student-athletes, and, members of student organizations.
+Visit www.notalone.gov for more information and resources on avoiding and preventing sexual assault.

+Sexual Misconduct educational programming may address matters such as:

+- a definition of what constitutes sex discrimination

+- the causes of sex discrimination

+- myths involved with sex discrimination

+- prevention measures

-Sexual Misconduct educational programming may address matters such as: a definition of what constitutes sex discrimination, the causes of sex discrimination, myths involved with sex discrimination, prevention, the relationship between sex discrimination and alcohol use, what to do if you are assaulted, the nature of a rape examination, an explanation of the College sexual misconduct policy, how to make a report and file charges within the College, its conduct system, and/or with the local police department, men's issues and sexual assault, and campus community resources to assist both the survivor and the accused.
+- the relationship between sex discrimination and alcohol use

+- what to do if you are assaulted

+- the nature of a rape examination

+- an explanation of the College sexual misconduct policy

+- how to make a report and file charges within the College's conduct system, and/or with the local police department

+- men's issues and sexual assault

+- campus community resources to assist both the survivor and the accused.